Jodi Halpern, MD, PhD is Professor of Bioethics and Medical Humanities, UC Berkeley, in the Joint Medical Program and the School of Public Health.

 She has consulted on bioethics and societal issues for the Federal Reserve Bank of San Francisco, Centura Health, Seek Company, Klick Labs and other health system and non-profit organizations.
 She is the Director of the Advisory Board for the UC Institute of Personality and Social Research, and serves on numerous advisory boards including the DQ Institute for International Digital Education, “The Empathy Project” Film Series, the AMA Education Module on Empathy and NEH and International Bioethics Education Projects.
 At UC Berkeley she is the founder and co-leader of the Group for Ethics and Regulation of Innovative Technologies.

 Her scholarship focuses on how innovative technologies change how we adapt to health losses, how we view our futures and how we relate to others.
 One project focuses on the the influence of virtual and augmented reality (VR/AR) on empathy.
-A second on therapeutic misestimation regarding new neuroscience and gene editing technologies.
+A second on therapeutic misestimation regarding new neuroscience and gene editing technologies. (in collaboration with the UC Berkeley Innovative Genomics Institute-Doudna Lab).

 - 2017: UC Women’s Leadership Initiative